-- 1. Entrants must achieve a score on the School of Nursing Entrance Exam that is acceptable for admission to the School of Nursing per the School of Nursing and School of Health Sciences Entrance Exam policy. - 2.
-Entrants successful in completing the School of Nursing Entrance Exam must complete the following prior to being deemed eligible for consideration for admission: - Rasmussen College Enrollment Agreement and Attachments - Health physical and proof of immunizations in accordance with the School of Nursing Student Handbook - Criminal background screening - · The entrant will be required to have current Basic Life Saving and Cardiopulmonary Resuscitation Certification with Defibrillator.
-A valid certification is defined in the School of Nursing Handbook. - · Accepted entrants must complete the Rasmussen College experiential online orientation course and the School of Nursing Orientation. - Any additional program-specific requirements as specified at the time of enrollment. - Entrants with prior college credits will receive a transcript evaluation during the admissions process.
+- Entrants must achieve a score on the School of Nursing Entrance Exam that is acceptable for admission to the School of Nursing per the School of Nursing and School of Health Sciences Entrance Exam policy. - 2.
+Entrants successful in completing the School of Nursing Entrance Exam must complete the following prior to being deemed eligible for consideration for admission: - · Rasmussen College Enrollment Agreement and Attachments - Health physical and proof of immunizations in accordance with the School of Nursing Student Handbook - · Criminal background screening - The entrant will be required to have current Basic Life Saving and Cardiopulmonary Resuscitation Certification with Defibrillator.
+A valid certification is defined in the School of Nursing Handbook. - Accepted entrants must complete the Rasmussen College experiential online orientation course and the School of Nursing Orientation. - Any additional program-specific requirements as specified at the time of enrollment. - Entrants with prior college credits will receive a transcript evaluation during the admissions process.

-Entrants will receive a letter from the College in the mail confirming acceptance once all entrance requirements have been met.
+Entrants will receive written communication from the College confirming acceptance once all entrance requirements have been met.

-Lower Divisi on
+201101 211101 • • • • • • • • • • • • • • • • • • • •

 English Con nposition (Required course) 4

-ENC 1101 English Composition +
+ENC 1101 English Composition+

-Communication (Select 1 course) + 4
+Communica tion (Select 1 course) + 4

-Math/Natural Sciences (Required courses) 8
+Math / Natu ral Sciences (Required courses) 8

+NA A T 1000 A1 1 ±

-MAT 1222 Algebra +
+MAT 1222 Algebra

-PHA 1500 Structure and Function of the Human Body +
+PHA 1500 Structure and Function of the Human Body+